simonsan/streamers-directory/src/Facebook_Gaming/intro.md

 # Facebook Gaming

-Streamers sorted into categories streaming on Facebook Gaming
+Streamers and content creators sorted into categories streaming on Facebook Gaming